Captain-Levi-007/CTF_Writeups/Root-Me/CC_level4.md

 pid.2772.dmp
 ```

-- now that we know the host ip start like 192.168 and ther malware using tcprelay.exe to exfiltrate data. lets look for the string in the dump file
+- Now that we know the host ip start like 192.168 and the malware uses tcprelay.exe to exfiltrate data. lets look for the string in the dump file
 ```
 strings pid.2772.dmp| grep tcprelay.exe                                      py_venv